How to Make Pancakes

 How to Make Buttermilk Pancakes

-Tip: To save time in the morning, combine the dry ingredients the evening before in a sealable storage bag.
+Tip: To save time in the morning, combine the dry ingredients the evening before in a resealable storage bag.

 Tip: To make sour milk, place 4 teaspoons lemon juice or vinegar in a 2-cup glass measuring cup.
 Add enough milk to equal 1-1/2 cups total liquid.
 Let the mixture stand for 5 minutes before using.

 Cook over medium heat for 1 to 2 minutes on each side or until pancakes are golden brown.
-The pancakes are ready to turn over when the top surfaces are bubbly and the edges look slightly dry (see photo, above).
+Pancakes are ready to turn over when top surfaces are bubbly and the edges look slightly dry (see photo, above).

-- Serve the pancakes immediately so they are warm, or transfer to an oven-safe platter or pan, cover with foil, and keep warm in a 200 degrees F oven for up to 20 minutes.
+Serve pancakes immediately when hot, or transfer to an oven-safe platter or pan, cover with foil, and keep warm in a 200 degrees F oven for up to 20 minutes.

-If desired, stir one of the following fruits into the pancake batter:
+If desired, stir your choice of the following fruits into pancake batter:

 - 1/2 cup chopped fresh apple, apricot, peach, nectarine, or pear

 - 1/4 cup chopped dried apple, pear, apricot, raisins, currants, dates, cranberries, blueberries, cherries, or mixed dried fruit

 - Plain Pancakes: Prepare Buttermilk Pancakes as above, and substitute milk for buttermilk.
 Increase baking powder to 1 tablespoon and omit baking soda.